c3lang/c3-web/src/content/docs/Misc Advanced/library-packaging.md

     order: 227
 ---

-*Note, the library system is in early alpha, everything below is subject to change*
+*Note that the library system is in early alpha.
+Everything below is subject to change.*

 C3 allows convenient packaging of C3 source files optionally with  statically or dynamically linked libraries.
 To use such a library, simply pass the path to the library directory and add the library you wish to link to.